 When facing a turkey’s broadside, you should always aim for the last wing joint.
 This is the joint that connects the wing to the body.

-Placing your arrow in this joint will result in breakage of both wings preventing the bird from flying.
+Placing your carbon arrow in this joint will result in breakage of both wings preventing the bird from flying.
 Additionally, the shot will pierce the heart or the lungs resulting in a fatal shot.

 When a turkey has its back to you, aiming at the base of the fan can result in a fatal shot.
 The base of the fan presents an opportunity to sever the spine with a single shot.
 Also, a shot placed in this location will penetrate the chest cavity.